MattPereira/etherscript/README.md

 yarn hardhat run scripts/<path-to-script>
 ```

-## Tasks Notes
+### Tasks

-- good for executing code that requires parameters
+- good for executing scripts that require parameters passed on the command line
 - not allowed to import hre into scripts that are imported and used by tasks

 ```